 You’ve just learned about four ways WordPress sites can get hacked.
 Let’s equip you with the knowledge necessary to avoid that hack from happening on your site.
 Especially if you’re not a web developer, these tips can literally save your site.

 Try this simple checklist to stay protected:

 - Enforce strong passwords for your users.
-WordPress has a mechanism built-in to create strong passwords and tools like LastPass help you manage that password securely.
+WordPress has a mechanism built-in to create strong passwords, and password managers help you manage passwords securely.
 I recommend at least 16 characters for any password.